By Terry Corbell

 However, I did not allow the blogger to insert his assertions on this site for three reasons:

-- His introductory comment about the gist of the column was rude.
+- His introductory comment about the gist of my article was rude.

 - A review of his blog indicated he was heavily biased in favor of mobile banking, but my sense was he had no credentials in Internet security.